 In 2019, our research indicated that desk or home office space has been created in a majority of new kitchens being designed

 This space is also likely to include a docking station for recharging mobile devices.

 8. The Decline of the Traditional Kitchen Table

-When re-vamping older kitchens in 2017, many homeowners continue to replace their kitchen tables
+When re-vamping older kitchens in 2020, many homeowners will continue to replace their kitchen tables

 with other choices such as kitchen islands or additional worktop space.